SoftwareAG/c8y-docs/content/event-language/data-model-bundle/special-streams.md

 ### SendRequest

-This stream enables the possibility to send HTTP requests from Cumulocity to external systems.
+This stream enables the possibility to send HTTP requests from Cumulocity IoT to external systems.

 |Parameter|Data type|Description|Mandatory|
 |:--|:----------|:-------------|:----------|